 What makes them exceptionally effective is that warm air has a natural tendency to rise, partly explaining why the house’s upper floors are warmer than lower ones.
 By removing the hottest air in the room, roof-mounted attic fans create room for cool, fresh air to enter the house.

-We’ll discuss more about these fans shortly, including their advantages over other fan types and how to pick the right one.
+We’ll discuss more these fans shortly, including their advantages over other fan types and how to pick the right one.

 What are Roof Mounted Attic Fans